When is the best time to teach your child to use the toilet?

 Explain the potty's purpose.

-Let your child go without diapers when he or she shows daytime dryness.
+Let your child go without diapers when he or she stays dry during the day.
 Nighttime control takes months longer.

-It may take up to a couple of years before your child uses the toilet exclusively.
+It may take up to a couple of years before your child is completely toilet-trained.

-The AAP says children may show signs of readiness at 18 months, begin training at 24 months, and have daytime control by 30 to 36 months.
-Most children will complete nighttime training by the time they are 36 to 48 months old.
-Still, it is normal for some 3- and 4-year-olds to have accidents.
+The AAP says children may show signs of readiness at 18 months, begin training at 24 months, and stay dry during the day by 30 months to 36 months.
+Most children will stay dry at night by the time they are 36 months to 48 months old.
+Still, it is normal for some 3-year-olds and 4-year-olds to have accidents.